OsiriX-Foundation/kheops/UI/README.md

 #### `KHEOPS_UI_DELETE_CONTACT`

-If you set this variable to an email address: when a user is deleting a study, he will be notified to contact this email address if he wants to permanently delete it. (optional, default is false)
+If you set this variable to an email address: when a user is deleting a study, he will be notified to contact this email address if he wants to permanently delete it. (optional)

 ### API